Ian Happ Player Props: Cubs vs. Mets

 Ian Happ At The Plate

+- Happ leads Chicago with an OBP of .409 this season while batting .288 with 35 walks and 17 runs scored.

-- Among qualifying hitters in baseball, he ranks 40th in batting average, sixth in on-base percentage, and 78th in slugging.
+- He ranks 34th in batting average, fifth in on base percentage, and 79th in slugging among the qualifying batters in MLB.

-- He has homered in 8.7% of his games this year, and 2% of his plate appearances.
+- He has hit a long ball in four games this season (8.5%), leaving the park in 1.9% of his trips to the dish.

-- In 26.1% of his games this season, Happ has picked up at least one RBI.
-In four of those games (8.7%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 25.5% of his games this season, Happ has had at least one RBI.
+He's picked up more than one in 8.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.